canada rocky mountaineer train2 rm

 Getting Around Canada

-Canada is the world’s second largest country but fortunately it’s close enough to the UK to make a repeat visit a viable option.
+Canada is the world’s second largest country but close enough to the UK to make a repeat visit a viable option.
 So rather than trying to see everything in one holiday, we recommend focusing on one or two provinces at a time, and exploring them at a leisurely pace.

 Longer distances can be covered by air or rail, with train services available right across the country.
 Exploring by car or motorhome offers flexibility with ferry services connecting coastal islands.
 Escorted touring ensures you always have an experienced guide on hand – but however you choose to travel, you can be sure of an experience to remember in Canada!